 I will continue to work tirelessly for our entire community.

-Over the course of my two years on the board, I have worked to increase transparency and communication by creating a regular set of board member office hours and meeting with dozens of community members on all sorts of issues related to LASD.
+Over the course of my six years on the board, I have worked to increase transparency and communication by creating a regular set of board member office hours and meeting with dozens of community members on all sorts of issues related to LASD.
 I believe that making our district the best it can be requires the help and perspectives of all of us, and I look forward to continuing that work for another four years.